chrisnoonan98675/site/xl-testview/how-to/create-a-custom-report.markdown

 tags:
 - report
 - extension
+weight: 736
 ---

 XL TestView generates reports using:

 * Python scripts for reports based on [Highcharts](http://www.highcharts.com/)
 * Python or FreeMarker scripts for reports based on HTML

 The easiest way to create a custom XL TestView report is to copy a built-in report.
 This topic shows how to create a custom Highcharts report based on the built-in [bar chart](/xl-testview/concept/reports.html#bar-chart) report.